Ganoderma curtisii: Description

 This polypore bears a marked resemblance to G. lucidum and generally has a stipe, sometimes lacking the characteristic red to purple varnished appearance that G. lucidum possesses.
 The flesh is spongy in pore tissue and firm in the stipe.
 The pores bruise brown when damaged.

 Its habitat of choice is decaying stumps and roots of hardwoods, which aligns perfectly with that of G. sessile.

+Distribution and habitat

+The species is primarily found in the Southeastern United States.
+Craig and Levetin claim to have observed it in Oklahoma.